vaibhav-mattoo/alman/README.md

 A command-line tool and TUI for managing shell aliases with intelligent suggestions based on your command history.
 Alman helps you organize, create, and manage aliases across multiple files and shells, making your workflow faster and smarter.

-## Use Case

-When you want to efficiently manage and discover useful shell aliases, Alman makes it effortless.
-Instead of manually editing alias files, you can add, remove, list, and get intelligent suggestions for aliases, all from the command line or an interactive TUI.

 ## Installation

 ### Universal Install Script